adrelanos/aeternity-wiki/Ubuntu-node-commands.md

 To load a private key into an existing node:

-`keys:load(Pubkey, Privkey, password").`
+`keys:load(Pubkey, Privkey, "password").`

-You can set or change the password for encryption like this:
+To change the address password:

 `keys:change_password("old_password", "new_password").`

-_The default password on a new node is ''''', the empty string._